Now January 14th has passed, people are seeing this:

 I am being asked this sort of question a lot recently.
 Here’s my answer.

-When Microsoft ends support for Windows 7 on 14th Jan 2020, nothing will change immediately.
-If it worked on Jan 13th, it’ll still work on Jan 15th.
+When Microsoft ended support for Windows 7 on 14th Jan 2020, nothing particularly changed as far as most people were concerned.
+If it worked on Jan 13th, it still work on Jan 15th.

 There are two implications though: